UFC Freedom 250 Fight Week Update · June 14, 2026 · White House, Washington D.C.

 - Highest-change risk: injuries, medical withdrawals, weight issues and late replacement opponents.

 Update note: Fight card subject to change.
-Final confirmations typically occur during fight week and after official weigh-ins.
+Final confirmations typically occur after official weigh-ins, medical clearance and any late venue-related updates.

 |---|---|---|